Assi, Manikarnika & Dashashwamedh: List of Important Ghats of Varanasi

 The Pancaganga Ghat

-The Pancaganga Ghat is more than 1000 years old and it is mentioned in many eleventh century texts of Hinduism.
+The Pancaganga Ghat is more than 1000 years old and it is mentioned in many eleventh-century texts of Hinduism.
 The Ghat was renovated with stone stairs in 1580 by Raghunatha Tandan, the finance secretary of the Mughal King Akbar.
-It is believed that the confluence of five sacred streams of Ganga i.e. the Yamuna, the Saraswati, the Dhupapa and the Kirana takes place at Pancaganga Ghat.
-Although only Ganges is visible and rest are considered as manifestation.
+It is believed that the confluence of five sacred streams of Ganga i.e. the Yamuna, the Saraswati, the Dhupapa, and the Kirana takes place at Pancaganga Ghat.
+Although the only Ganges is visible and rest are considered as manifestation.
 The Ghat is also marked by the Alamgir Mosque erected by Emperor Aurangzeb, on the ruins of a Vishnu temple.
 The Pancaganga Ghat also hosts a shrine dedicated to Goddess Ganga.

 The Scindia Ghat

-The Scindia Ghat was formerly known as Viresvara Ghat as it hosts a temple of same name.
-As the name suggests the Ghat was built by the Scindhia’s of Gwalior and in 1780 Ahilabai Holker made the Ghat pucca.
-The Ghat is surrounded by Sankatha and Bhonsale Ghat in North and Dattatreya and Manikarnika Ghat in South.
+The Scindia Ghat was formerly known as Viresvara Ghat as it hosts a temple of the same name.
+As the name suggests the Ghat was built by the Scindhia of Gwalior and in 1780 Ahilabai Holker made the Ghat pucca.
+The Ghat is surrounded by Sankatha and Bhonsale Ghat in North and Dattatreya and Manikarnika Ghat in the South.
 According to mythology Lord Agni, the Hindu God of Fire was born on Scindia Ghat.
 The Ghat also hosts the shrines of Sage Vsistha and Vamandeva.

 The Manikarnika Ghat

 The Manikarnika Ghat is one of the most famous Ghats of Varanasi and is popularly called as “the great cremation ground“.
 At Manikarnika Ghat Lord Shiva is prayed as Taraskeshvara (the temple is at the Ghat) who gave the Taraka mantra in the ears of the dead.
 The name of Ghat is derived from two words Mani (Lord Shiva’s crest jewel) and Karnika (Goddess Parvati’s earrings) that fell here while they were bathing here.
-Manikarnika Ghat is one of the oldest Ghats of Varanasi and it is mentioned in the Gupta’s inscriptions of 4th century CE.
-Manikarnika Ghat hosts the shrines of Manikarnikesvara, Mahesvara (open air lingam at the Ghat), Cakra- Puskarini Kunda (“Discus Lotus- Pool”) and Visnu’s feet impression or the Charan Paduka.
-Locals say that lord Vishnu performed Tapasya on this spot for 7000 years and it is described as “The holiest spot in the sacred City“.
-The Ghat also hosts Siva–Durga temple built by Raja of Amethi (Oudh) which is distinct with its five deep- red spires and gilded pinnacles.
+Manikarnika Ghat is one of the oldest Ghats of Varanasi and it is mentioned in Gupta’s inscriptions of 4th century CE.
+Manikarnika Ghat hosts the shrines of Manikarnikesvara, Mahesvara (open-air lingam at the Ghat), Cakra- Puskarini Kunda (“Discus Lotus- Pool”) and Visnu’s feet impression or the Charan Paduka.
+Locals say that Lord Vishnu performed Tapasya on this spot for 7000 years and it is described as “The holiest spot in the Sacred City”.
+The Ghat also hosts Siva–Durga temple built by Raja of Amethi (Oudh) which is distinct from its five deep- red spires and gilded pinnacles.

-Below Video: Video of Manikarnika Ghat of Varanasi.
+Video of Manikarnika Ghat of Varanasi.

 The Lalita Ghat

-Lalita Ghat is situated between Manikarnika Ghat in north and Meer Ghat in south.
+Lalita Ghat is situated between Manikarnika Ghat in north and Meer Ghat in the south.
 Lalita Ghat is one of the few Ghats of Varanasi which is named after Goddess.
 Lalita Ghat is named after the Goddess Lalita who is also known as Tripura Sundari and she is one of the ten Goddesses of Hindu belief.
 The Ghat also has a well known Shiva Lingam called Ganga Kesava and hosts the shrines of Gangatitya, Kasi Devi, Lalita Devi.
 One can see a temple built at the top of Ghat commonly known as Nepali Temple which was built by the King of Nepal in the year 1841.
-Locals say that the Shiva Lingam at Lailta Ghat is exact replica of Shiva Linga present in the famous Pashupathinath Temple of Kathmandu.
+Locals say that the Shiva Lingam at Lalita Ghat is an exact replica of Shiva Linga present in the famous Pashupatinath Temple of Kathmandu.

 The Dashashwamedh Ghat

-The Dashashwamedh Ghat is one of the oldest, important and busiest Ghats of Varanasi.
-The Ghat is situated close to Kashi Vishwanath Temple and everyday after sunset Ganga Aarti is performed here by 11 priests.
-The name of Ghat is derived from form (Das-Asvamedha) and according to Hindu Mythology Lord Brahma sacrificed ten horses at this Ghat.
-Dashashwamedha Ghat has temples of Sulatankesvara, Brahmesvara, Varahesvara, Abhaya Vinayaka and Goddess Ganga.
+The Dashashwamedh Ghat is one of the oldest, important, and busiest Ghats of Varanasi.
+The Ghat is situated close to Kashi Vishwanath Temple and every day after sunset Ganga Aarti is performed here by 11 priests.
+The name of Ghat is derived from form (Das-Asvamedha) and according to Hindu Mythology, Lord Brahma sacrificed ten horses at this Ghat.
+Dashashwamedha Ghat has temples of Sulatankesvara, Brahmesvara, Varahesvara, Abhaya Vinayaka, and Goddess Ganga.

 Dr. Rajendra Prasad Ghat